top of page

 One night, he was awoken by the sound of screaming.
 The Baron's daughter had been kidnapped by an arrogant knight who - shirking any chivalric codes, basic law, or the concept of consent - had abducted the Baron's daughter, Rosaclara.
 Good old Cuca Fera got straight in there and gave the knight his best scary dragon impression.
 It worked; the knight wanted none of it and bolted.
 It might have worked a bit too well as Rosaclara was pretty convinced by the performance too.
 The Cuca Fera reassured her he wasn't really about that #dragonlife, and took her back to her dad's castle.
 Overjoyed with the return of his daughter, the Baron declared the Cuca Fera, "the guardian of the village of Begues."
 Everyone is happy, and we learn the patronising lesson that even ugly things can be sweet and probably shouldn't be hit with a halberd.
 They all eat cake, it's all lovely.

-Enter stage right an envious demon.
+Enter stage right, an envious demon.
 Jealous of the love shared between the townsfolk and La Cuca Fera, he devises a plan to lead La Cuca Fera out of town and trap him in a cavern.
-For the record, trying to make friends by trapping their other mates in a cavern, ravine or pit rarely plays out well.
+For the record, trying to make friends by trapping their other mates in a cavern, ravine or pit rarely endears you to people.

 It took La Cuca Fera a long time to escape and, when he did, he ran straight back to the town.
 He was thrilled to see the villagers and they were stoked to see him back, the whole town, young and old came out to have a massive celebration.
 Shocked, the demon appeared in the village and in a massive act of growth says something like, "I was wrong, I can see how much you love the Cuca Fera despite his fierce appearance.
 Please forgive me, I want to change, please may I join your party?".